packttest/LearningCurve/Linux/README.md

 There are two different methods to invoke shell prompt.
 Interactive and Non-interactive method.

-In interactive method, reads command from the terminal `tty`.
-When shell executes to show terminal it also executes startup files, display prompt and enables job control by default.
-In this mode user can interact with the shell with giving commands and seeing output of the same.
+Interactive method, reads command from the terminal `tty`.
+Usually, successful login will start interactive session.
+To login to the system it runs `/bin/login` to ask user name and password.
+Password is verified with the help of the `/bin/passwd` file.
+User specific shell can be configured in the `/bin/passwd`, if not configured `/bin/sh` is default shell.
+On successful login, usually shell will read `/etc/profile` and `~/.bash_profile` to configure shell environment.

-> ### What is job control?
+* `/etc/profile` stores system wide environment and runs startup programs from `/etc/profile.d/*.sh`
-> In Linux, every running program is called as a process.
-Linux is a multi-user and multi-tasking OS.
-It means multiple users can loggin to the same server and can run multiple prograams at the same time during their session with the server.
-While running one or more processes on a server through shell prompt, the ability to retrieve information about these processes are called as job control.
-These jobs can run in the foreground or in background.
-Usually, only one process or job remains in the foreground and keyboard input goes to it.
-Rest of the processess may remain in the background or paused (suspended).
-Process management it self is a big topic.
+* `~/.bash_profile` stores user or application specific environment variables.
+This startup file only executes when login shell, either locally or remotely.
+For example: `sudo su -`, `bash --login`, or `ssh user@host` methodes.

 Non-interactive method does not involve human interaction with the shell.
 System user can not run commands, manually.
 For example running a shell script is an exmaple of non-interactive mode.
 Usually, non-interactive shell scripts runns in a back ground with out any human intervantion.
 But shell scripts can also be a interactive and they may wait for a user to provide an input.

-Shell execution method decide which all startup files to execute.
+On starting a the shell, executes several startup files to create an environment.
+Execution of startup files totally depends on the shell execution method (i.e. interactive or non-interactive).

 Bash startup files are as follow.
 Either of the login method (i.e. interactive shell and non-interactive shell) will deicde which startup file will be executed.
 Example of interactive mode is a shell prompt, where commands can be executed and communication with linux is live.
 Example of non-interactive login is running the shell from GUI or running a shell script.